i-rinat/reiserfs-defrag/README.md

 There is one issue about reiserfs specifically.
 Due to internal structure, even the only file on fs will be cut into fragments of size about four megabytes.
-Data interleaved with so-called indirect blocks, that used by filesystem to map inode to actual partition blocks.
+Data interleaved with so-called indirect blocks, used by filesystem to map inode to actual partition blocks.
 One such block is 4 kiB length so it doesn't introduce hard-drive head movement and therefore have almost no impact on read speed performance.
 But fragmentation measurements tools, such as `filefrag` from